 The following is a list of questions that I work through when analyzing songs, specifically for the use of congregational worship (Type 1 songs), but it is also useful for other Christian Music (Type 2 and Type 3 songs).
 The questions work through the areas of Scriptural content and accuracy, the quality of Truth claims, and excellence in the craft of the lyrics and music.

 The purpose of this list is to aid in critical thinking and to guide the discernment process.
-This list is not Inspired, but is largely built upon the analysis of the Psalms, other Biblical content, professional songwriting criteria, and some common sense and discernment.
+This list is not Inspired, but is largely built upon the analysis of the Psalms, other Biblical content, professional songwriting criteria, some common sense, and discernment practice.
 This list is also not Sufficient, but has grown and condensed many times since its inception (and even since the Balmcast started!).

 Finally, this list is not Authoritative, and a song does not “pass” or “fail” based on a generated score.
 This list is simply meant to help approach songs and critically think through them from many different angles, and to do all of it in a way that is systematic and consistent from song to song.

 - The Psalm Model—Does the song follow one or more of the models of worship gleaned from the Psalms?